albedo-engine/swizzler/README.md

 ### Swizzle

-To swizzle an image, you need to create descriptors, which are structure containing image to read + channel to extract.
+#### Descriptors

+Descriptors describe how to use a source image, and what channel to extract.

 Descriptors can be created using a `String` to which the channel is appended, from a path, or even directly from a loaded image: